material-motion/material-motion/specifications/serialization.md

 Intended use cases:

-* interchange from\/to other motion tools.
+* Interchange from\/to other motion tools.
 E.g. "export from X to Material Motion".
 * Binary format for transmission of motion over a pipe.

 Engineering requirements: